CyberAMS/CarND-PID-Control-Project/README.md

 <img src="docu_images/190126a_StAn_Udacity_SDC_PID_start_small_condensed2.gif" width="48%"> <img src="docu_images/190126b_StAn_Udacity_SDC_PID_optimal_small_condensed2.gif" width="48%">

+The optimal parameters on average allow faster speeds with constant throttle which is also an indication of less aggressive steering behavior.

 It is important to mention that the stability of the PID controller and the controller parameters are also highly dependend on the dead time of the computer system from sending a new steering angle to the vehicle to receiving a new cross track error from the simulator.
 The faster the computer system the more exchanges happen and the more stable the control.

 ## 5. Discussion